Self-testing of physical theories, or, is quantum theory optimal with respect to some information-processing task?: Correlation self-testing of quantum theory in the adaptive CHSH game

 From these arguments, when considering the adaptive CHSH game, \ifarxiv\else it can be shown that \fi quantum theory is superior to any theories in which the joint states are formed with either the minimal tensor product (where all states are separable) or the maximal tensor product.
 These behave like two extremes\footnote{For GPTs that are locally tomographic these tensor products are known to define the minimal and the maximal joint state spaces that are possible.}, with the tensor product of quantum theory sitting in between.
 The adaptive CHSH game is hence a reasonable candidate for a task for which quantum theory is optimal among all GPTs.

 In order to show that quantum theory cannot be beaten, we need to consider GPTs whose joint state space is formed using other tensor products.
-However, with the exception of quantum theory\footnote{The same is true for quantum theory over the real numbers, which leads to the same correlations as quantum theory everywhere~\cite{MMG}.}, we are not aware of explicit alternative tensor products.
+However, with the exception of quantum theory\footnote{There were indications that the same is true for quantum theory over the real numbers~\cite{MMG}, but it has since been shown that there is a separation~\cite{RealQM}.}, we are not aware of explicit alternative tensor products.
 Nonetheless, the single system state spaces already impose restrictions on the achievable correlations that allow us to bound their performance in the adaptive CHSH game.

 To do so we consider a set of self-dual theories in which the single system state spaces take the form of a two-dimensional regular polygon with a varying number of sides, $n$~\cite{Janotta2011, NoR2}.
 Roughly speaking, self-dual theories are those for which the set of (subnormalized) states and effects are the same (for instance, in quantum theory, subnormalized states are positive operators with trace at most $1$, as are the POVM elements, which correspond to effects).
 In the case of odd $n$, taking the effect space to be the maximal possible, i.e., the set of all linear maps from states to probabilities, naturally yields a self-dual theory, while for even $n$ one has to transform these spaces (see~\cite{NoR2} and our accompanying paper~\cite{selftest_PRA}).
 Our main result for these GPTs is the following.